AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Update Identity Provider Consent of a Tenant`

 Update the Identity Provider Consent of a Tenant.
 Currently only support Azure Active Directory.
+The consent grants User.Read.All and GroupMember.Read.all permissions to the OCS tenant.

 ### Request